pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/messaging-system/authenticating-our-messages.md

 ## What should be checked on your side

-When you receive a request on one of the notification URLs you indicated to us, you can check that the notification is coming from the pass Culture servers by following this **two steps process** :
+When you receive a request on one of your messaging URLs, you can check message is coming from the pass Culture servers by following this **two steps process** :

 1. Check that **the request has a `PassCulture-Signature` header**
 2. Check that **the signature of the request body is equal to the signature given in the `PassCulture-Signature` header**